OpenCTI-Platform/docs/docs/administration/parameters.md

 1. Navigate to **Settings > Configuration > Theme customization**
 2. Click on the theme you want to use from the themes list
-3. The theme is applied immediately across the application for all users (need to refresh their page)
+3. The theme is applied immediately across the application for all users using the default theme in the user profile settings (need to refresh their page)

 ![Apply Theme](assets/theme-apply.png)